Davideva993/Chat-SDX/readme.md

    -Only local variables to store information client-side.
    -Each message encrypted with a unique key derived using SC2 and cumulativeNonce: it depends on all previous derivationNonces.
    -TOR between the client and the server.
+   -Only the last 3 messages are kept on the server -The room auto-deletes after 6 hours if no one sends a message -The fields `nonce`, `encryptedInitKey`, `encryptedDefKey`, and `encryptedSecret` are automatically deleted 12 seconds after the joiner enters the room
+   -Both participants can delete the room at any time

    ## Frontend
 -The steps: